 There are many different reasons why a Commercial Driver’s License (CDL) could be suspended or revoked.
 One common reason is receiving a DUI.
 This happens whether you are operating your personal vehicle or a commercial motor vehicle at the time of the charge.
-Once a driver has received a DUI and his or her license is revoked, he or she is prohibited from operating a commercial motor vehicle.
+Once a driver has received a DUI and his or her license gets revoked, he or she can’t operate a commercial motor vehicle.
 Tickets or convictions from out of state also hold reciprocity in the state of Connecticut.
 They are reported to the Department of Motor Vehicles and then transferred to your Connecticut Drivers License.

 If one of these offenses occurs in conjunction with driving a vehicle that is transporting hazardous materials, the minimum disqualification will be for three years.
 If convicted twice for either driving under the influence or refusal or failure of a BAC test, the result would be a lifetime disqualification of your commercial driver license.
 A first offense of using a commercial vehicle while under the influence of a controlled substance will also result in a lifetime disqualification.